gustavonikov/dev-secret/README.md

 ### IMPORTANT!
 The server of this project is offline, so you can use him on development mode or you can see the layout on the vercel link :)<br />

-### Below you can see the two pages that you won't be able to see because the server is offline:
+### Below you can see 1.
+Participant's page and 2.
+Admin's page that you won't be able to see because the server is offline:

 ![participants-page](/frontend/public/images/participants-page.png)
 <br />